icgc-argo/wfpm/README.md

 wfpm test
 ```

-This is equivalent to running the test using Nextflow command directly:
+This is equivalent to running the tests using Nextflow command directly:
 ```
 cd demo-fastqc-wf/tests
 nextflow run checker.nf -params-file test-job-1.json
+nextflow run checker.nf -params-file test-job-2.json
 ```

 You should see the test run successfully.
 We now simply push the code to GitHub:
 ```
-git push -u origin demo-fastqc-wf@0.1.0
+git push -u origin demo-fastqc-wf@0.2.0
 ```

 CI/CD process will be triggered on the new branch similar to demo 1.
 Once tests pass, you may create